 Its e-commerce penetration rate-about 75%-is equally impressive.
 Germany ranks fifth in global e-commerce revenue, behind other economic powerhouses as the U.S., China, Japan and the UK.
 In fact, with Britain's recent "Brexit" from the European Union, Germany is now the EU's No. 1 e-commerce market.

-Earlier this year, we identified Germany as the world’s No. 2 expansion-worthy market for e-commerce and other online endeavors in our MotionPoint Index™, and with good reason: when examining the quantity of e-retail sites serving Germans (particularly compared to those serving U.S. and UK customers), the market appears relatively untapped.
+Earlier this year, we identified Germany as the world's No. 2 expansion-worthy market for e-commerce and other online endeavours in our MotionPoint Index™, and with good reason: when examining the quantity of e-retail sites serving Germans (particularly compared to those serving U.S. and UK customers), the market appears relatively untapped.

 Like most markets, Germany's e-commerce revenues light up like a proverbial Christmas tree during the Holiday shopping season.
 But how can international companies best serve these online consumers?
 It takes more than mere website translation, It requires cultural knowledge and actionable marketing intelligence.

 We aim to provide both in this post, and especially in the accompanying (and free) Germany: Market Insights and Campaign Opportunities report available via the sidebar.
 The document spotlights noteworthy German 2017 holidays and special days, and offers smart ways to serve Germans online in creative, authentic ways.

 Now, let’s take a look at how savvy companies and marketers can make the most of the Holiday 2016 shopping season in Germany.

 Black Friday and Cyber Week

 Some of America's greatest exports these days seem to be retail sales events.
 While Germans don't celebrate Thanksgiving the way U.S. residents do, they've certainly taken a shine to post-Thanksgiving Black Friday and Cyber Week sales events.
 Some of Germany's largest participating retailers include Amazon, and local retailers such as Otto and Zaland.